ialam2002/Argument-detection/README.md

 ## Evaluation

 The performance of the model was evaluated using accuracy, precision, recall, and F1-score.
 These metrics help in understanding the effectiveness of the model in identifying arguments.

+# Code

+All the code along with results is stored within the Python notebook file `argument_detection.ipynb`.